nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 Like the rocket stove, but unlike the gas stoves, you can't turn it up or down so it's pretty much a fast boil or nothing: simmering isn't really possible.

+![alcohol burner in milo can shield](img/milo.jpg)

 For test purposes, I made a trivet/windshield out of a Milo can which is efficient but not very portable.

-![alcohol burner in milo can shield](img/milo.jpg)
+Since then I've got a tiny flexy stainless windshield which also works as a trivet and weighs almost nothing.
+It's not very stable, but if ultralight is what you want that's the price you pay.

 For comparison, a [Trangia cookset](https://www.snowgum.com.au/products/trangia-25-1-ultra-light-cooking-system?categoryId=218) with burner, windshield/pan support, two pots and a frypan is about 845g without fuel.